 What makes Furman University one of the nation’s premier undergraduate liberal arts colleges?
 We believe it’s our academics.
 Our top-notch faculty are committed to teaching students how to think critically, how to evaluate and create, and how to see things from multiple perspectives.
 Because of these principles, our students graduate broadly-educated and well-rounded, prepared for leadership and eager to take on the challenges of a complex world.

-Furman is a member of the Southern Conference, Association of American Colleges and Universities, Associated Colleges of the South, Council of Independent Colleges, American Conference of Academic Deans, Annapolis Group, and Higher Education Data Sharing.
+Furman is a member of the Southern Conference, Association of American Colleges and Universities, Associated Colleges of the South, Council of Independent Colleges, American Conference of Academic Deans, and Annapolis Group.
 The chemistry program is approved by the American Chemical Society.
 The program in music is accredited by the National Association of Schools of Music.
 The Teacher Education Program is accredited by the Council for the Accreditation of Educator Preparation.

 Furman is also a member of the Associated Colleges of the South.
 This consortium of 16 distinguished liberal arts colleges and universities seeks to strengthen the academic programs of its member institutions.
 The consortium provides a variety of grants and resources for faculty, students, and institutional programs.